Sue Kent's practical guide for your autumn garden

 Ensure your garden is in great shape for the colder months ahead – and next year’s growing season – with Sue Kent’s guide to hassle-free autumn preparation

-October is a mellow month with a fading, romantic and relaxed atmosphere to enjoy while putting the garden in order.
+As we head into late autumn there is a fading, romantic and relaxed atmosphere to enjoy while putting the garden in order.
 There are still fruit and vegetables that need harvesting and storing to maximise the potential from this year’s hard work.
 Plus there are young plants to protect through winter as temperatures dip.

-I always prepare in case the winter proves to be very cold – my small hands are not suitable for gloves so outdoor work isn’t always possible – and by the end of October my major work in the garden needs to be completed.
+I always prepare in case the winter proves to be very cold – my small hands are not suitable for gloves so outdoor work isn’t always possible – and by the end of October I try to have my major work in the garden completed.
 I have to confess I don’t like housework, but I find giving the garden a once-over before winter a very rewarding job.

 More gardening advice for autumn: